petersulyok/smfc/README.md

 With this setup there will be a constant 60% fan level in the specific zone.
 The temperature value is ignored, `steps` parameter is also ignored.

 ### Q: How does the author test/use this service?
-My configuration is the following:
+The configuration is the following:

  - [Super Micro X11SCH-F motherboard](https://www.supermicro.com/en/products/motherboard/X11SCH-F)
  - [Intel Core i3-8300T CPU](https://ark.intel.com/content/www/us/en/ark/products/129943/intel-core-i3-8300t-processor-8m-cache-3-20-ghz.html)